 Cite the appropriate reference for the hydrogen fuel quality standard below that was developed by the California Division of Measurement Standards in NIST Handbook 130 Section IV.
 Uniform Regulations Part G. Uniform Engine Fuels, Petroleum Products, and Automotive Lubricants Regulations Section 2.
-Standard Fuel Specifications as follows:
+Standard Fuel Specifications and modified by the April 2009 FSS as follows: